aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 ## Introduction: Unit tests (5 mins)

-There are many, many types of automated tests:
+There are many, many types of tests:

 - Unit tests
 - Smoke tests
 - Integration tests
 - Regression tests
 - Acceptance tests

-This lesson will focus on unit tests.
+Each type of test is created and executed to perform a very specific function.
+Not all types of tests are created by developers.
+One of the first type of test written by a developer is unit test.
+In this lesson will focus on writing unit tests.

 ### What Is a Unit Test?